Justin Turner Preview, Player Props: Red Sox vs. Astros

 Justin Turner At The Plate

-- Among qualifying hitters in baseball, his batting average ranks 15th, his on-base percentage ranks 24th, and he is 29th in the league in slugging.
+- Among the qualified hitters, he ranks 15th in batting average, while his on-base percentage ranks 25th and he is 30th in slugging.

-- In 72.6% of his 113 games this season, Turner has picked up at least one hit.
-He's also had 39 multi-hit games.
+- Turner has picked up a hit in 82 of 114 games this season, with multiple hits 39 times.

-- Turner has had an RBI in 51 games this season (45.1%), including 21 multi-RBI outings (18.6%).
-He has also driven in three or more of his team's runs in five contests.
+- Turner has picked up an RBI in 44.7% of his games this season, with more than one RBI in 18.4% of his games.
+He has also produced three or more runs in five contests.

-- In 56 of 113 games this year, he has scored, and 13 of those games included multiple runs.
+- He has scored in 57 of 114 games this year, and more than once 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.